The best garden furniture stores: where to buy outdoor furniture

 Most modern 'rattan' garden furniture is actually made of PE-rattan or polyrattan, a polyurethane plastic that offers the benefits of being lightweight, waterproof, weather-resistant, and low maintenance.

 The key consideration in shopping for the best rattan garden furniture your budget allows is the construction of the metal base frame that gives rattan furniture its support.
 As explained above, a powder-coated steel frame is likely to weather much faster than aluminium-framed rattan garden furniture, and steel-based rattan furniture is likely to need storing under shelter in inclement weather.
-However, aluminium-based rattan furniture will prove more of an initial investment.
+However, aluminium-based rattan furniture is more expensive.

 Which wood is best for garden furniture?

-You'll find wooden garden furniture made from many types of timber, but when shopping for the most durable wooden outdoor furniture, it's hardwoods that you'll want to look out for.
+You'll find wooden garden furniture made from many types of timber, but when shopping for the most durable designs, it's hardwoods you'll want to look out for.

 Teak is the hardwood most prized for its strength and durability outdoors.
 As well as offering an extremely dense grain that prevents moisture from penetrating, teak retains high levels of natural oils in its timber once cut, which further helps to prevent the wood from weathering.
 You can top up the wood with teak oil to offer even more weather resistance, although many allow the timber to weather over time to its signature soft silvery patina.